-There is an underground spring, according to local tradition before tasting the water or dousing one`s hands, one must make a wish.
+There is an underground spring.
+According to local tradition, before tasting the water or dowsing one`s hands, one must make a wish.
 The supporters of the belief that Virgin Mary lived her last years and died in her hut near Ephesus base their theory on two main points

 The burial site that was described by Kathleen Emerich was not found.
-According to bible not only her soul but also her body was ascended.
-Probably she was 54 years old when she came to Ephesus and assumed at the age of 63.
-The mountain that the house is located, approximately 1200 feet above sea level.
-Altough Mary's existance in Ephesus is not proved, the site is a very popular spiritual site.
+According to Christian Tradition not only her soul but also her body was ascended.
+She was probably 54 years old when she came to Ephesus and assumed at the age of 63.
+The mountain where the house is located, approximately 1200 feet above sea level.
+Although Mary's existence in Ephesus is not proved, the site is a very popular spiritual site.
 Not only Christians but Moslems also visit the House.
-Name of Mary is mentioned in the book of Koran more than bible.
-According to Koran, Mary is the mother of a prophet therefore she is considered as a holy person.
+Name of Mary is mentioned in the book of Koran more than the bible.
+According to the Koran, Mary is the mother of a prophet therefore she is considered as a holy person.
 Her name is mentioned as Meryem in the book of Koran which is a very common name in Turkey.
 Visitors may notice walking sticks, carpets... donated from the people whose wishes came true.
-Visitors also write their wishes on a tissue and attach them on designated board.
-There used be a tree for it.
-This a shaman tradion which became a custom here today.
-Turks were shaman before beng converted to Islam
+Visitors also write their wishes on a tissue and attach them on designated boards.
+There used to be a tree for it.
+This is a shaman tradition which became a custom here today.
+Turks were shaman before being converted to Islam

 Pope Benedict XVI visited the House of the Virgin Mary on Wednesday Nov.
 29, 2006 as Paul VI and John Paul II did before him.
 Click below to watch the movie: